 I cannot begin to tell you the number of times God has placed people in my life to share my testimony on this, and I love it, because my light shines bright because of Him!
 All the glory to God!
 Don’t you just love it when He transforms a hardship in your life in such a powerful way and then He gives you the privilege of sharing His light and love in your life with others?
 It’s incredible!! 🙂

-Until we meet again mommy, with Jesus, your love and memory is in my heart daily!!
+Until we meet again Mommy, with Jesus, your love and memory are in my heart daily!!

 All the glory to God,